rbrundritt/AzureMapsNativeControl/README.md

 # Azure Maps .NET Map Control

 > [!WARNING]
 > This is not an official Microsoft project.
-This was originally created as a hackathon project as an experiment.
+This was originally created as an experiment.
 Unless others are interested in contributing, I may not maintain this project long term.

 This project is a .NET wrapper for the Azure Maps Web SDK.
 It is designed to be used in .NET MAUI, WinUI, and WPF applications.
 The goal of this project is to provide a .NET map control that has nearly all the same features and capabilities of the Azure Maps Web SDK with a similar API interface.